QuentinRa/blog.quentinra.dev/cybersecurity/privilege-escalation/linux/index.md

 <div class="row row-cols-md-2"><div>

-Cron are the name given to automated tasks on Linux.
+Cron is the name given to automated tasks on Linux.

 ```bash
 # tasks of the current user